aovalle/aovalle.github.io/index.markdown

 <div style='text-align: justify;'>

 My long-term research goal is to understand more about the general principles underlying autonomous adaptive behavior and its emergence.
 I am currently focused on modeling the dynamics that characterize the interaction between an agent and its medium (e.g. the perception-action loop).
 During my PhD, I have used machine learning, probabilistic and information-theoretic tools to develop reinforcement learning schemes that the agents use to build internal representations to help mediate their interaction with the world.
-Other intertwined research interests include:
+Other interconnected research interests include:

 </div>
 <br/>

 - The energetics of information processing: connections between non-equilibrium statistical mechanics and information theory, and the implications for the perception action loop (e.g. control as (local) entropy reduction, work extraction, predictive efficiency, and more).
 - Information, value, and semiotics: if we consider that information is a crucial resource for an organism trying to achieve a goal or maintain a particular state, what are the mechanisms the organism uses to extract information relevant for its purposes.
 - The origins of agency and autonomy: these constructs have been intuitively employed to distinguish particular entities, such as living beings, from other kind of systems that exhibit passive dynamics.
-How can we formalize these definitions to help us to understand several issues?
+Formalizing these definitions to help us to understand several issues.
 For instance, how normativity and goal-directedness arise to confer meaning to the agent's activity; or whether it is possible to differentiate, within a process, an agent from its surroundings.

 <!--